emmett-framework/emmett/docs/dal/models.md

 | list:int | `list` of `int` |
 | json | `json` |

-If you don't specify a type for the `Field` class, it will be set as *string* as default value.
+If you don't specify a type for the `Field` class, and create an instance directly, it will be set as *string* as default value.

 Using the right field type ensure the right columns types inside your tables, and allows you to benefit from the default validation implemented by weppy.